SIFO – Small Intestine Fungal Overgrowth Symptoms and Treatment

 While it can be difficult to differentiate between SIBO and SIFO, sometimes you don’t have to.
 Many patients can be found to have both at the same time.

 SIBO is a relatively newly popularized diagnosis and now SIFO is becoming more prevalent in the functional medicine and natural medicine world, but we are still forgetting a few major groups of microbes.
 Just like SIBO and SIFO existed before any lab test existed, so does SIVO (small intestine viral overgrowth) and SIPO (small intestine parasitic overgrowth).
+In fact if you are someone that has had chronic digestive issues it is most likely that you have 2 or more of these underlying imbalances disturbing your gut lining.

 Without using all the fancy acronyms, essentially all I am saying is that there can be an imbalance of any organism in the small intestine.
 If you get the “stomach flu” for example, you can rest assured that there is a viral imbalance in your digestive tract.